oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   tls:
   - hosts:
     # ${EXTERNAL_IP} must be replaced with the IP address of the ingress controller
-    - store.${EXTERNAL_IP}.nip.io
+    - store.123.456.789.123.nip.io
     secretName: tls-store
   rules:
     # ${EXTERNAL_IP} must be replaced with the IP address of the ingress controller
-  - host: store.${EXTERNAL_IP}.nip.io
+  - host: store.123.456.789.123.nip.io
     http:
       paths:
+        #any path starting with sm will have the /sm removed before being passed to the service on the specified url
+        #for example this handles /sm/status -> /status on arrival at the storefront server
+      - path: /sm(/|$)(.*)
+        pathType: ImplementationSpecific
+        backend:
+          service:
+            name: stockmanager
+            port:
+              name: stockmanager
         #any path starting with smmtg will have the /smmgt removed before being passed to the service on the specified url
       - path: /smmgt(/|$)(.*)
+        pathType: ImplementationSpecific
         backend:
+          service:
-          serviceName: stockmanager
+            name: stockmanager
+            port:
-          servicePort: stockmngr-mgt
+              name: stockmngr-mgt
 ```

-In this case the annotations section is slightly different, it still triggers nginx when the path matches, but it uses a variable so that the URL will be `/` followed by whatever matches the `$2` in the regular expression.
+In this case the annotations section is slightly different, the re-write annotation uses a variable so that the URL will be `/` followed by whatever matches the `$2` in the regular expression.
 The rule itself looks for anything that starts with /smmgt followed by the regexp which matches `/` followed by a sequence of zero or more characters OR the end of the pattern.
 The regexp will be extracted and substituted for `$2`.
 The regexp matched two fields, the first match ​`$1` is `(/|$)` which matches either / or no further characters.
 The 2nd part of the regexp `$2` is `(.*)` which matches zero or more characters (the . being any character and * being a repeat of zero or more).

 Thus `/smmgt` will result in a call to `/`, because `$1` matches no characters after `/smmgt`.

 On the other hand,  `/smmgt/health/ready` will be mapped to `/health/ready` :  the `$1` is `/` and `$2` is `health/ready`, but the rewrite rule puts a `/` in front of `$2` thus becoming `/health/ready`)

+In this case the re-write syntax is specific to the Ngnix ingress controller we're using (the CNCF version), for this to work we need to use an `ImplementationSpecific` pathType, this means that the processing will be handled by the ingress controller (in this case nginx) and the Kubernetes just hands it all over to that.

 Note that it is possible to match multiple paths in the same ingress, and they can forward to different ports, however the re-write target (the updated URL) will be the same structure in both cases.